-Topic: Plasma adhesive bonding technique: New adhesive bonding technology.
-Better adhesion capability and bonding strength using surface modification.
-Bonding plastics and metal.
+Topic: Plasma adhesive bonding technique: Plasma as adhesion promoter.
+Better adhesion capability.
+Better bonding strength using surface modification.
+Adhesion improvement for bonding plastics and metal.

-Plasma adhesive bonding technique: secure, durable bonding of plastics and metals
+Plasma adhesive bonding technique: adhesion improvement for secure, durable bonding of plastics and metals

 Without plasma surface treatment, many materials like polypropylene (PP), polyether ether ketone (PEEK) or polyoxymethylene (POM) cannot be bonded at all or bonded only poorly.
 High bonding strength and durable bonding of glass, metal, ceramic and plastics present special challenges for the manufacturing industry.

-Successful in countless application areas – structural and composite bonding with plasma-adhesive technology
+Successful in countless application areas – better structural and composite bonding with plasma as adhesion promoter

 There are a number of highly successful Openair® plasma applications for bonding plastics in the automobile industry alone: